ethereum/homestead-guide/source/contracts-and-transactions/account-types-gas-and-transactions.rst

 All Ether balances and values are denominated in units of wei: 1 Ether is 1e18 wei.

-Note that "contracts" in Ethereum should not be seen as something that should be "fulfilled" or "complied with"; rather, they are more like "autonomous agents" that live inside of the Ethereum execution environment, always executing a specific piece of code when "poked" by a message or transaction, and having direct control over their own ether balance and their own key/value store to keep track of persistent variables.
+.. note:: "Contracts" in Ethereum should not be seen as something that should be "fulfilled" or "complied with"; rather, they are more like "autonomous agents" that live inside of the Ethereum execution environment, always executing a specific piece of code when "poked" by a message or transaction, and having direct control over their own ether balance and their own key/value store to keep track of persistent variables.

-What is a Transaction?
+What is a transaction?
 ================================================================================
 The term "transaction" is used in Ethereum to refer to the signed data package that stores a message to be sent from an externally owned account.